ot4go/miniskin/README.md

 <!--%%endif%%-->
 ```

 The `if:mockup` guard ensures the block is silently skipped during normal processing (no error).
-In a browser, the `<!--%%...%%-->` tags are HTML comments, so the CSS renders inline.
+In a browser, the `<!--%%...%%-->` tags are hidden, so the CSS renders inline.

 `mockup-import` reads a file and inserts its content inline.
 It works as a single tag or as a block tag: